absinthe-graphql/absinthe/guides/telemetry.md

 # Telemetry

-Absinthe 1.5 uses `telemetry` to instrument its activity.
+Absinthe 1.5 and up uses `telemetry` to instrument its activity.

 Call `:telemetry.attach/4` or `:telemetry.attach_many/4` to attach your handler function to any of the following event names: